eanelson01/Monroe-Project-2022/circulant_observations.md

 | 9 | ![](images/circulant/n_9_circulant_diagonal_values.png)|
 | 10 | ![](images/circulant/n_10_circulant_diagonal_values.png)|

 Based on the graphs, the derivative changes from positive to negative in the odd size matrices while there is no change over in the even circulant matrices.
 Additionally, the turnover point in the odd size matrices occurs at a larger t for larger sized matrices.
 For example, the turnover point for the 3x3 matrix occurs around 1/3 while the turnover for the 9x9 matrix is closer to .41.
 For a more exact view of where the turnover occurs, we can find the derivative for the diagonal values using the determinant expression we've used throughout the project.
-In order to use the expression, we denote the circulant as the A matrix and calcaulate from there.
+In order to use the expression, we denote the circulant as the A matrix and calculate from there.
 In the determinant expression, we called the numerator f(t) and the denominator as g(t).
 This new expression was for ease of use with the quotient rule of the derivative.
 The expression is as such:

 ![](images/circulant/determinant_expression_circulant.png)

 With this new notation, we can calculate f(t) and g(t) for the circulant example and view if there is a pattern that arises.
-By viewing the 2x2 to 5x5 examples, the pattern became clear and we were able to denote the nxn case of the expression.
+By viewing the 2x2 to 5x5 examples, the pattern became clear, and we were able to denote the nxn case of the expression.
 Below are the results:

 | Size of Matrix (n) | f(t) | g(t) |
 | ------- | ------- | ------ |